Flagsmith/technical-tests/python-django/readme.md

 disabled in a given environment.
 The API endpoint should return the enabled / disabled state of the feature and the name (+ metadata) for the feature.
 You need not return any information about the environment.

-We have created the django application and some boilerplate code for you.
-You should complete the `flags` app in the `apps` directory.
+We have created the django application, `flags`, in the `apps` directory and added some boilerplate code for you, including a stub of the function based view we expect you to complete.
+If you would rather use a class-based view, you may, but you should justify in your response why you chose to do so.

 Some notes / clarifications:

-- To determine the environment, you may use either a query parameter or an authentication class.
+- To determine the environment, you may use a header or a query parameter.
+You may use an authentication class, but are not required to.
 It must not be possible, however, to request flags without an environment.
 - You need not worry about API endpoints to manage these objects, you can use the django admin as necessary.
 - You may use the default sqlite database.
 - You should not implement any pagination on the list flags endpoint.